elunna/nerfhack-changelog/README.md

 * Auto-ID scrolls that have obvious effects when read: scare monster, confuse monster, food detection, remove curse, flood, enchant armor
 * Auto-ID rings dropped into a sink (UnNetHack)
 * Auto-ID rings of regeneration upon wearing
-* Auto-ID rings of cold resistance upon wearing
-* Auto-ID rings of fire resistance upon wearing
-* Auto-ID rings of shock resistance upon wearing
-* Rings of conflict and aggravate monster give the same message when worn.
 * Auto-ID +0 rings of protection (if MC is increased)
 * Auto-ID wands of cancellation after they destroy a bag of holding (UnNetHack)
 * Auto-ID most wands when engraving (xNetHack)